Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/About.md

 #### How do we use this Data?

-!!! info "Immediately download full package metadata from 1st party server."
+!!! info "[Immediately download full package metadata from 1st party server.][package-metadata-server]"

 Using this stripped down metadata, we download the full metadata package from the 1st party server if the user does not have the full mod or full metadata available.